Diseases & Conditions

 Compensatory Curves

-In addition to scoliosis curves, a child's spine may also develop compensatory curves in order to maintain an upright posture.
-This occurs when the spine tries to make up for a scoliosis curve by creating other curves in the opposite direction above, or below, the affected area.
+In addition to congenital scoliosis curves, a child's spine may also develop compensatory curves to maintain an upright posture.
+This means that the spine tries to make up (compensate) for a scoliosis curve by creating other curves in the opposite direction above or below the affected area.
 The vertebrae are shaped normally in compensatory curves.

 Symptoms

-Congenital scoliosis is often detected during the pediatrician's examination at birth because of a slight abnormality of the back.
+Congenital scoliosis is often detected when a pediatrician examines the child at birth and notices a slight abnormality of the back.
+However, milder forms can be hard to see, and therefore go undetected, for years.

 The physical signs of scoliosis include: